DevonGifford/Spotify-Clone/README.md

 I've been all about that <strong>mobile-first mindset</strong>, diving deep into the Spotify home page vibes to gather inspiration. 🎧 <br>
 Identifying those key components and design elements to replicate has been a game-changer, keeping things smooth and steady. 🎯

 <strong>Styling and design?</strong> <br>Already on another level!
-I've unleashed my creativity with global CSS styles to match Spotify's sleek aesthetics.
-And those reusable components?
-They're like secret weapons, making the code look sharp and clean. 🔥
+I've unleashed my creativity with tailwind-merge and reusable components.
+They're like secret weapons, making the code look sharp and clean, perfect to match Spotify's sleek aesthetics.🔥

 <strong>One major lesson I've learned?</strong> <br>Mastering the art of server-side and client-side components.
 I've been blending them seamlessly, getting the best of both worlds. 🌐